pfsense/docs/source/virtualization/virtualizing-pfsense-with-vmware-vsphere-esxi.rst

 .. image:: /_static/virtualization/esxi_pfs_2_5a.png

-As we did with the LAN, let's give this VM Port Group a more meaningful name of “WAN”.
+As we did with the LAN, let's give this VM Port Group a more meaningful name of "WAN".
 Click Next.

 The next dialog simply confirms that everything looks OK.
 Click Finish.